msiedlarek/winthing/README.md

 ## Requirements

-Java Runtime Environment 8 (JRE) is required on your local machine.
-Java 10 should be working.
+Java SE 8 or Java SE 11 is required on your local machine.
 Other Java versions untested.<br>

 ## Compilation

 Maven is required to build Java application.
 For convenience the Maven build file contains execution to produce a Windows executable.

     mvn clean package
+    mvn package

 ## Running

 Download the Windows executable and run it:

-	winthing.exe
+	winthing-1.3.0.exe

 or you can execute the Java file:

-    java -jar winthing-<version>.jar
+    java -jar winthing-1.3.0.jar

+*1.3.0 represents the application version and is changing with each update.
+Feel free to rename the file to winthing.exe to keep the same name.*

 ## Configuration